jamesshore/livestream/README.md

 The solution for this problem is the same as it is for any other external state: [create an infrastructure wrapper](https://www.jamesshore.com/Blog/Lunch-and-Learn/Application-Infrastructure.html).
 Once you have a wrapper for your time zone and locale, you can either [mock it out in your tests](https://www.jamesshore.com/Blog/Lunch-and-Learn/Mocks-and-Spies.html) or make it [nullable](https://www.jamesshore.com/Blog/Lunch-and-Learn/Testing-Without-Mocks.html).
 Either way, this allows your tests to control the time zone and locale.

-This codebase already has a nullable infrastructure wrapper for the system clock that we build [in our last episode](https://www.jamesshore.com/Blog/Lunch-and-Learn/No-More-Flaky-Clock-Tests.html).
+This codebase already has a nullable infrastructure wrapper for the system clock that we built [in our last episode](https://www.jamesshore.com/Blog/Lunch-and-Learn/No-More-Flaky-Clock-Tests.html).
 It makes sense to extend it to support time zones and locales as well.
 In a larger, more complicated program, we might make a dedicated infrastructure wrapper just for the time zone and locale.

 Running the Code